Code-Institute-Submissions/ClickBox/README1.md

 ## Testing

-I had tested my website on different screen sizes to make sure it all fits well together whatever device the user is using. however i stuck more to the largr computer screen size.
+I had tested my website on different screen sizes to make sure it all fits well together whatever device the user is using. however i stuck more to the larger computer screen size.
 This is because most people just use apps for their music on phones.

 I had some issues with speaker sizing for mobile versions because of the thin width and the speaker being more "Thic".
 The aspect ratio of the top view of the speaker never changes